 The variance requested is the minimum variance necessary to make possible a reasonable use of the land for a modest-sized home on at least one of my lots.
 After the current R-10 and EPC Front/Rear Setbacks are applied, I currently cannot build anything on lot 20 and 21.
 In fact, I have negative available space to build on lot 20.
-You can see this on Attachment 15.1, where the Front and Rear Setback lines overlap one another.
+You can see this on Attachment 11.1, 15.1, where the Front and Rear Setback lines overlap one another.
 This is a clear hardship depriving the property owner of reasonable use of the land.

-In Attachment 15.3 or 15.4, the home is situated in the most efficient way possible to maximize the space in between the Front Setback and irregular line of the Rear Setback.
-The unshaded area shows the usable area with the Front Setback NOT adjusted to 20 feet and Rear Setback at 50 and 20 feet (Attachment 15.1).
-By way of comparison, Attachment 15.3 shows the usable area with the Front Setback adjusted to 15 feet and the rear with the 318 sq.ft, and attachment 15.4 shows the usable area with the Front Setback adjusted to 20 feet and the rear with the 576 sq.ft which will allow us to build a typical size home with a reasonable floor plan.
+In Attachment 11.3 and 15.3, the home is situated in the most efficient way possible to maximize the space in between the Front Setback and irregular line of the Rear Setback.
+The unshaded area shows the usable area with the Front Setback NOT adjusted to 15 feet and Rear Setback at 50 and 20 feet (Attachment 11.1 and 15.1).
+By way of comparison, Attachment 11.1, 11.3 and 15.3 shows the usable area with the Front Setback adjusted to 15 feet and the rear with the 37.9 ft from the wetland line which will allow us to build a typical size home with a reasonable floor plan.